lunfardo314/proxima/tests/nodes/README.md

 **DRAFT**

-# Testnet of 5 nodes/sequencers
+# Network of 5 nodes/sequencers
-The tutorial how to run a testnet follows below.
+The tutorial how to run a small testnet on one computer follows below.

 ## Compile
 Type `go install` in working directories `<your_dir>/proxima` and `<your_dir>/proxima/proxi`.
 This will create executables